gitandy/HamCC/README.md

 ### Functions
 - call with format check
 - locator/QTH with format check
-- event mode for contests
+- event mode for contests or xOTA
 - worked before detection
 - storing QSO in ADIF ADI format
 - automatic date and time